-This section gives an overview of the significance of financial instruments for the Company and provides additional information on balance sheet items 30 Disclosures on Financial Instruments
+This section gives an overview of the significance of financial instruments for the Company and provides additional information on balance sheet items that contain financial instruments.

 The details of significant accounting policies, including the criteria for recognition, the basis of measurement and the basis on which income and expenses are recognised in respect of each class of financial asset, financial liability and equity instrument are disclosed in Notes to the financial statements.